 We recently looked at the potential impact of the Google Mobile-Friendly Update on your website’s search engine rankings.
 Plain and simple: non mobile-friendly webpages will now see a decrease in organic mobile search traffic.

 Maybe you’ve since realized your site is taking a hit in mobile search and want to move to a responsive web design.
 Or maybe it’s just time to refresh your outdated website look and feel anyway.
-Whatever you reasons, we know that embarking on a website redesign can be both an exciting and daunting endeavor.
+Whatever your reasons, we know that embarking on a website redesign can be exciting, especially when a website-designer like Mojo Websites is hired.

 Before you get started, we have one angle for you to consider: Build your website for the mobile experience first.